 Are casa particulars private?

-When you see the listing for a Cuban casa Particular on Booking you can be forgiven for not being able to understand if you’re getting an entire private house, apartment or simply bedrooms and access to shared facilities.
+When you see the listing for a Cuban casa Particular on Booking you can be forgiven for not being able to understand if you’re getting an entire private house, apartment, or simply bedrooms and access to shared facilities.

 Many casa particulars are simply separate bedrooms (and the focus is often on more beds in each room rather than less) with bathrooms inside a private house.
-Others will separate off a floor for visitors and you’ll get that floor to yourself, especially if there are 4 or more of you travelling together.
+Others will separate off a floor for visitors and you’ll get that floor to yourself, especially if there are 4 or more of you traveling together.

-If the listing is unclear, please read the reviews, they will usually give you clearer idea of the facilities.
+If the listing is unclear, please read the reviews, they will usually give you a clearer idea of the facilities.